getify/You-Dont-Know-JS/get-started/ch3.md

 One of JS's most powerful mechanisms is also one of its most misunderstood: the `this` keyword.
 One common misconception is that a function's `this` refers to the function itself.
 Because of how `this` works in other languages, another misconception is that `this` points the instance that a method belongs to.
 Both are incorrect.

 As discussed previously, when a function is defined, it is *attached* to its enclosing scope via closure.
-Scope is the set of rules that controls how references to identifiers (variables) are determined.
+Scope is the set of rules that controls how references to variables are resolved.

 But functions also have another characteristic besides their scope that influences what they can access.
 This characteristic is best described as an *execution context*, and it's exposed to the function via its `this` keyword.

 Scope is static and contains a fixed set of variables available at the moment and location you define a function, but a function's execution *context* is dynamic, entirely dependent on **how it is called** (regardless of where it is defined or even called from).

-It's important to realize: `this` is not a fixed characteristic of a function based on the function's definition, but rather a dynamic characteristic that's determined each time the function is called.
+`this` is not a fixed characteristic of a function based on the function's definition, but rather a dynamic characteristic that's determined each time the function is called.

 One way to think about the *execution context* is that it's a tangible object whose properties are made available to a function while it executes.
 Compare that to scope, which can also be thought of as an *object*; except, the *scope object* is hidden inside the JS engine, it's always the same for that function, and its *properties* take the form of identifier variables available inside the function.

-Consider:

 ```js
 function classroom(teacher) {